 Learn more about Testing Process Definitions and add unit tests to your process!

-Check out Camunda BPM Spring-Boot tutorial for more details how-to get going!
+Check out Camunda Spring Boot tutorial for more details how-to get going!

 No guarantee - The statements made in this publication are recommendations based on the practical experience of the authors.
 They are not part of Camunda’s official product documentation.
 Camunda cannot accept any responsibility for the accuracy or timeliness of the statements made.
 If examples of source code are shown, a total absence of errors in the provided source code cannot be guaranteed.
 Liability for any damage resulting from the application of the recommendations presented here, is excluded.